tarmiste/lfs8.3-live-kit/LFSLIVE.README.BUILDER.md

-HOST LIVE BUILD
+##HOST LIVE BUILD

-   Upon completion of the jhalfs build, there remains several tasks that must be completed on the host (rather than in the chroot).
+   Upon completion of the jhalfs build, the lfs live CD root filesystem exists in /mnt/lfs83live_target.
+There remains several steps to perform to package the LFS root filesystem into bootable CD format.

    It may be prudent to reboot the host machine at this point before running the host scripts.
+If LFS mounts are still lingering, the next few steps run into problems, so a reboot at this point may be prudent.

    The jhalfs build has created a host_scripts directory and placed 3 host scripts in it: